-Proponents of lowering the minimum legal drinking age (MLDA) from 21 argue that it has not stopped teen drinking, and has instead pushed underage binge drinking into private and less controlled environments, leading to more health and life-endangering behavior by teens.
+Proponents of lowering the MLDA from 21 argue that it has not stopped teen drinking, and has instead pushed underage binge drinking into private and less controlled environments, leading to more health and life-endangering behavior by teens.

 Opponents of lowering the MLDA argue that teens have not yet reached an age where they can handle alcohol responsibly, and thus are more likely to harm or even kill themselves and others by drinking prior to 21.
 They contend that traffic fatalities decreased when the MLDA increased.

-Reports in the 1970’s showing that teenage car accidents increased in states where the MLDA had been lowered from 21 prompted Congress to pass the National Minimum Drinking Age Act of 1984.
+Reports in the 1970’s showed that teenage car accidents increased in states where the MLDA had been lowered from 21, which prompted Congress to pass the National Minimum Drinking Age Act of 1984.

-The consumption of alcohol by people under 21 is generally illegal across the United States, however, 45 states have set exceptions that allow underage consumption of alcohol in certain circumstances.
-For example, underage drinking is allowed in 29 states if done on private premises with parental consent, 25 states if for religious purposes, and 11 states if for educational purposes.
+The consumption of alcohol by people under 21 is generally illegal across the United States.
+However, some states have set exceptions that allow underage consumption of alcohol in certain circumstances.
+For example, underage drinking is allowed in some states if done on private premises with parental consent, for religious purposes, or for educational purposes.
+Some states also allow prosecutorial exceptions if a minor who has consumed alcohol is reporting an assault or medical emergency for themselves or another person.

 |Teens Vaping More; Drinking, Smoking, and Using Opioids Less|